 Operating in the LMF (14 – 20 kHz) band, the system is supplied with a buoy-mounted transceiver, but can also support telemetry with any of Sonardyne’s compatible surface dunkers or transceivers.
 This two-way link also enables the unit to be remotely configured.

-At the heart of the instrument is a Bottom Pressure Recorder (BPR) that continuously monitors water pressure.
-It saves and transmits data, at set intervals, while also running an algorithm which compares the measured pressure with pressure predictions correct for local conditions.
-If two consecutive differences between the two exceed three centimetres, the instrument goes into an alert mode causing it to transmit a sequence of messages containing high resolution pressure data to the surface over the next few hours.
+At the heart of the instrument is a Bottom Pressure Recorder (BPR).
+The BPR continuously monitors water pressure, saving data every 15 seconds and in routine operation acoustically transmits this data hourly to a buoy on the surface.
+Alongside this, the instrument runs the same NOAA algorithm as used in the Deep-ocean Assessment and Reporting of Tsunamis (DART) system, which compares the measured pressure with the predicted tidally modified pressure based on the previous three hours history to correct for local conditions.
+If two consecutive differences between both measurements exceed three centimetres, the instrument goes into an alert mode and transmits a sequence of messages containing high resolution pressure data to the surface over the next few hours.